vivek-vishwanath/CircuitSim/README.md

 The provided gradle scripts can be used to easily build a JAR file.
 Just run `./gradlew jar` on Linux/macOS or `.\gradlew.bat jar` on Windows!

-The release directory contains a `build.sh` script that automatically builds the JAR, and generates an executable image for Windows, Mac, and Linux.
+The `release/` directory contains a `build.sh` script that automatically builds the JAR, and generates an executable image for Windows, Mac (Intel), and Linux.

+You can execute the JAR by running `java -jar CircuitSim.jar`.
+You must have JDK 17 or later.

 Changelog
 =========